paperless-ngx/paperless-ngx/docs/configuration.md

     !!! warning

         The limit is intended to prevent malicious files from consuming system resources and causing crashes and other errors.
-Only increase this value if you are certain your documents are not malicious and you need the text which was not OCRed
+Only change this value if you are certain your documents are not malicious and you need the text which was not OCRed